eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 Version v5.0.0 |Pro|
 ####################

+This release includes the following **internal changes**:

+* Preparation of Monitor Pro repository
+* Refactor ListItem and ListModel files
+* Addition of link to eProsima LinkedIn instead of Twitter
+* License update from GPL-3.0 to eProsima Software License Agreement Rev 03
+* Replacement of vendored Qt style overrides with eProsima.UI wrapper components
+* Creation of self-hosted CI and mirror

 This release includes the following **bugfixes**:

 * Fix spy mode initialization when starting from XML profiles
+* Fix hidden entities on monitoring panel
+* Fix enable_engine test

 This release includes the following **features**: